naraomur/Catalog/README.md

 # Catalogue for Agata Bielen Jewelry
-Animated one page website made in 2021, February
+Animated one page website made in 2021, January

 ## Snapshots of running page